Baam7747/LaffeyAI-TEST/README.md

 # LaffeyAI-TEST

 A Discord bot for the game Politics and War!
-Testing version
+Testing version.
+Super outdated.
+Not recommended to fork.
+Rewrite in progress